What is Electron Beam Welding?

 How Does Electron Beam Welding Work?

-An electron beam welding machine consists of a device for producing a focused beam of high-speed electrons, velocities of between 0.3 and 0.7 times the speed of light.
-This is known as an electron gun, which is normally mounted on or in an evacuated chamber which contains tooling/fixtures used for holding and moving a work piece.
+An electron beam welding machine consists of an electron gun, which is a device for producing a focused beam of high-speed electrons with velocities of between 0.3 and 0.7 times the speed of light.

 The electron gun is normally mounted on, or in, a high vacuum chamber that contains tooling used for holding and moving a workpiece.

 The electron beam passes through the anode and on towards the workpiece, using a focusing lens to focus the beam and achieve sufficient power density to weld the two metals.

 This creates a high weld quality, with deep penetration and a narrow fusion zone.

 An electron beam is usually formed by employing a triode-style electron gun that consists of:

 - A cathode (also known as a filament)